-The data set for this study are from various government and non-government agencies and we constructed a panel data set containing 21 trade partner countries of 6 years from 2005 to 2010.
-Those 21 trade partner countries are largest partner in terms of imports and exports.
-There are no missing values; hence the data set is balanced panel with total 126 observations over a period of 6 years.
+6 years.
 The trade data are collected from Trade and Export Promotion Center of Nepal (TEPC) and data of real GDP and population are collected from UNCTAD.
 All the data are collected online from the web sites of the related organizations that are free to use.
 The physical distance is taken from www.timeanddate.com.
-The nominal export and import values expressed in Nepalese currency are obtained from the TEPC and converted into real terms using real exchange rate5.
-Period end selling exchange rate of USD is used as nominal exchange rate that is derived from NRB.
+The nominal export and import values expressed in Nepalese currency are obtained from the TEPC and converted into real terms using real exchange rate.
+Year 2005 is used as base year and period end selling exchange rate of USD is used as nominal exchange rate that is derived from central bank of Nepal (NRB).
 All currency units are in thousands of USD.
 The distance between Nepal and its trading partner is measured in kilometers as the theoretical air distance between capital cities of both countries.
 Population count unit is in 1000s of number.
-The economic freedom index6 of Nepal is based on 0 to 100 scale, where 100 represents maximum freedom.
+The economic freedom index of Nepal is based on 0 to 100 scale, where 100 represents maximum freedom.
 The index is mainly developed out of business, trade, fiscal, government, monetary, investment, financial, property rights, corruption and labor freedom.
 The overall score from all these indices is the economic freedom index that is the weighted average of all 10 indices weighted equally.
 This index in the model is expected to capture to what extent Nepal trades with economically free country.

-Data Analysis Procedure and Instrument
+3.3 Data Analysis Procedure and Instrument